-Other than the exceptions stated above or as otherwise provided by applicable law, the possession or control of any firearm, deadly weapon, explosive device, fireworks, nunchakus, metal knuckles, billy clubs or any other deadly weapon or prohibited knife, while on UT property, including campus housing, is prohibited, except as required in the lawful course of business or as authorized by the Chief of Police.
+An event is sponsored by the university if a budgeted office, department or division of the university is responsible for organizing the event, inviting attendees, or paying expenses related to the event, including the nunchakus, metal knuckles, billy clubs or any other deadly weapon or prohibited knife, while on UT property, including campus housing, is prohibited, except as required in the lawful course of business or as authorized by the Chief of Police.
 As of September 1, 2017, state law prohibits "location restricted knives".
 Contact law enforcement at 713-792-2890 or 911 to report potential violations of these laws on UTHealth property or facilities.